ucl-medical-genomics/DNA_methylation_data_processing/DNA_methylation_preprocessing_summary.md

 ### 3.3 Identification of sample mismatches

 The `Minfi`, `RnBeads`, `ENmix` and `ewastools` packages further provide the option to identify potential sample mix-ups using high-frequency SNP probes.
 For the same purpose of detecting possible mismatches, the sex of the sample donor can be determined based on the methylation signal at sex chromosomes.
-Sample contamination can also be assessed with `ewastools`.
+Sample contamination can be assessed with `ewastools`.

 ### 3.4 Quality assessment based on all cg probes used for downstream analyses